jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3u.md

-+++
+---
-title= "Women's Education and Basic Educational Institutions" description=  "Women's Education and Basic Educational Institutions" image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3n" linkbtext=  "Part 3n" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3p" linkftext=  "Part 3p" heading=  "Part 3o" icon=  "/icons/smith.png"
+title: "Women's Education and Basic Educational Institutions"
-+++
+heading: "Part 3u of Chapter 1 of Book 5"
+date: 2021-08-01
+image: "/covers/wn.jpg"
+description: "There are no public educational institutions for women.
+There is accordingly nothing useless, absurd, or fantastic in their common education"
+author: Adam Smith
+icon: /avatars/smith.png
+---

 {{< s v="175" >}} There are no public educational institutions for women.
 There is accordingly nothing useless, absurd, or fantastic in their common education.